 Do only front load washing machines have built-in water heaters?

 You can find the feature in some top load models.
 But it's more traditionally installed in front-load washers.

 Are built-in water heater washing machines energy efficient?

 Yes.
 They only heat the water as needed.
-Many are ENERGY STAR certified, to help you save on energy bills.
+Many internal heater washing machine models are ENERGY STAR certified, to help you save on energy bills.

 Do you need hot water to run a washing machine?

 No, many modern washers are designed to accommodate cold water usage, and enzymes in detergent can start working in temperatures as low as 60 degrees Fahrenheit.